AlertaDengue/AlertaDengue/docs/deploying_to_staging_environment.md

 * `STAGING_DATA_DIR` - this is where the db container will keep the postgres data directory

-After that, all you need to do is `make deploy_stage` and docker-compose will build all the images and run them.
+After that, all you need to do is `make deploy_staging` and docker-compose will build all the images and run them.